arvindhbti/QA_app/README.md

+**RAG Pipeline** -

+step1 - Extract data from source
+step2 - Chunks the documents
+step3 - Embeddings of chunks
+step4 - Indexing and storing in vector database

+**Retriever** -

+step1 - Extract relevant data from vector database

+**Generation** -

+step1 - Generate response using relevant text and user query

-STEPS TO DIPLOY THE APPLICATION IN CLOUD
+**STEPS TO DIPLOY THE APPLICATION IN CLOUD**

 1)  Set Project ID Environment Variable